 A home-schooled student who also studied at Greyfriars Classical Academy in Matthews, Cabrera was (naturally) already familiar with Hellenistic art when Cobb approached her about the summer research.
 She welcomed the chance to examine monuments to try to shed light on the lives of slave girls.

 “No scholars are really focusing on this, so it’s a way to bring a voice to these people who were really pushed aside,” Cabrera says.

 She echoes Cobb’s passion, not only for the summer research, but for the book project that it will inform.

 “It is estimated that approximately twenty to thirty percent of the population were enslaved in antiquity, yet the words and lives of enslaved persons remain largely undocumented, due to illiteracy as well as the prioritization of the words of the elite population,” Cobb wrote in her research proposal.

 She says that since most of the literature of the Greek and Roman world and that of early Christianity was written by free, elite men, it makes sense to turn to material culture such as archaeology to get a better understanding of slavery.

-Cobb, who is wrapping up her book, “Slave-Girls Speaking Truth: Slavery and Gender in Luke-Acts and Other Ancient Narratives,” was working on her dissertation during a trip to Istanbul and Ephesus, Turkey, four years ago when she first began noticing the presence of female slaves on many funerary monuments.
+Cobb, who is wrapping up her book, “Slavery, Gender, Truth, and Power in Luke-Acts and Other Ancient Narratives,” was working on her dissertation during a trip to Istanbul and Ephesus, Turkey, four years ago when she first began noticing the presence of female slaves on many funerary monuments.
 She took photos and made notes that would, this summer, become the starting point of her project with Cabrera.

 The two sorted Cobb’s photos, documenting, comparing and analyzing the artistic depictions before combing books, internet databases and other sources for more examples.